|

 β

-The model can be used to estimate the number of additional test trials to demonstrate a certain MTBF goal.
-For example, if the MTBF goal is 10 trials (i.e. the reliability goal is 0.9) then the required additional testing trials is 25.64 - 20 = 5.64 trials.
+The model can be used to estimate the number of additional test trials to demonstrate a certain reliability goal.
+For example, if the goal is 90% reliability, then the required additional testing trials is 25.64 - 20 = 5.64 trials.
 The following figure shows the calculation for the estimate of the total necessary trials.

 Conclusion | |